nationalparkservice/places-data/boundaries/database_structure.md

     - `parks_poly.data_source_poly`

-- `...` - whatever else Jim needs to pull off the vector tile rendering to Mapbox
+- `...` - whatever other views Jim needs to pull off the vector tile rendering to Mapbox